ssmlee04/blog/_posts/2017-08-02-elixir-basics.md

 ### Summary

 Elixir is a functional programming language to develop high-concurrency, highly-scalable and fault tolerant applications.
 It also ships with iex (the Elixir interactive shell) and mix (a set of tools to creaet / compile / test your applications) so that you can get your hands on your applications pretty quickly.

 Elixir run Erlang VM (BEAM) and Erlang's original use case was to program Ericsson’s telephone switches.
 You can imagine a telephone system is highly concurrent, never down for maintenance, requires low latency and has low hardware requirements.
-And  Erlang provides a solution for the scenarios.
+And Erlang provides a solution for the scenario.

 ### OTP

 OTP (Open Telecom Platform) is a set of libraries that ships with Erlang.
 It's basically a development environment for developing highly-concurrent, fault-tolerant appications.
+Those applications are designed to run very simple tasks but very efficiently.

 ### Basics:

 ```
+iex> 0 || nil
+0 # this is kind of a pitfall
 iex> true and 42
 42
 iex> false or true